maliedvp/py-neer-utilities/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 <!-- badges: end -->

-The framework `neermatch` provices a set of tools for entity matching based on deep learning, symbolic learning, and a hybrid approach combining both deep and symbolic learning.
+The framework `neermatch` provides a set of tools for entity matching based on deep learning, symbolic learning, and a hybrid approach combining both deep and symbolic learning.
 It is designed to support easy set-up, training, and inference of entity matching models.
 The